Azure/iotc-device-bridge/README.md

 > NOTE: `deviceId` must be alphanumeric, lowercase, and may contain hyphens.
 The values of the fields in `measurements` must be numbers (i.e. not quoted).

-6. When a message with a new `deviceId` is sent to IoT Central by the cloud gateway, a device will be created as an **Unassociated device**.
+6. When a message with a new `deviceId` is sent to IoT Central by the device bridge, a device will be created as an **Unassociated device**.
 Unassociated devices appear in your IoT Central application in `Device Explorer > Unassociated devices`.
 Click `Associate` and choose a device template to start receiving incoming measurements from that device in IoT Central.

 > NOTE: Until the device is associated to a template, HTTP calls to the function will return a 403 error status.